MaurycyLiebner/enve/README.md

 	skia_use_system_harfbuzz=false
 	cc="gcc-7" cxx="g++-7"'
 ```
-Build the release version of skia (you can use more than 2 threads):
+Build a release version of skia (you can use more than 2 threads):
 ```
 ./ninja -C out/Release -j 2
 ```
-If you want, you can also build debug version:
+If you want, you can also build a debug version:
 ```
-bin/gn gen out/Debug --args='extra_cflags=["-Wno-error"]'
+bin/gn gen out/Debug --args='extra_cflags=["-Wno-error"] cc="gcc-7" cxx="g++-7"'
 ./ninja -C out/Debug -j 2
 ```